 Kospi opens lower as it tracks overnight losses on Wall Street

-Shares opened lower Friday, tracking overnight losses on Wall Street, with concerns over U.S. trade tariffs weighing on investor sentiment.
+Seoul shares opened lower Monday, tracking losses on Wall Street, amid investor concerns over the impact of U.S. trade tariffs on major industries.

 Yonhap